kcl-lang/intellij-kcl/README.md

 Welcome to KCL developing!
 We hope this plugin enhances your development experience with KCL.

 -   **Step 1.** Install kcl on your system.
 We highly recommend to [install the Kusion tools package](https://kusionstack.io/docs/user_docs/getting-started/install) which contains the KCL language support and other tools.
 -   **Step 2.** Install the KCL plugin for IntelliJ IDEA.
 Download the distribution from [here](distributions) and in IntelliJ IDEA, click Preference -> plugins -> install Plugin from Disk... -> select kcl-idea-plugin zip -> restart IDE.
-This plugin requires the IntelliJ IDEA 2020.2+
+This plugin requires the IntelliJ IDEA Ultimate 2023.2+
 -   **Step 3.** Open or create a KCL file and begin your KCL tour!

 <div style="text-align: center;"><img src="docs/img/how-to-install.gif" alt="IntelliJ KCL Plugin install"></div>